mahmoudreda5/Object-Based-Images-and-Videos-Retrieval/README.md

   *Manual:
     * `download EmguCV2.4.10 from link:https://sourceforge.net/projects/emgucv/files/emgucv/2.4.10/, and install it.`
     * `add .dll files at bin dicrectory from Project->Add Refrence.`
-    * `add .dll files at x64 or x86 dicrectory according to your machin from Project->Add Existing Item.`
+    * `add .dll files at x64 or x86 dicrectory according to your machine from Project->Add Existing Item.`

   *Nuget:
     * `open Package Manger Console from Tools->Library Package Manager.`